RetroDECK/ES-DE/THEMES-DEV.md

 </view>
 ```

 An element is a particular visual component such as an image, an animation or a piece of text.
 It has a mandatory _name_ attribute which is used by ES-DE to track each element entry.
 By using this name attribute it's possible to split up the definition of an element to different locations.
 For example you may want to define the color properties separately from where the size and position are configured (see the example below).
+The name attribute can be set to any string value.

 This is the element structure: